AlbertoParravicini/high-performance-graph-analytics-2020/track-ml/README.md

 - For the training cases, there are `training.core.vertices.csv` and `training.extended.vertices.csv` files, and you can see that info also in the graph (`CoreCaseGraphID` and `ExtendedCaseGraphID` properties).
 Nodes included in the training cases have the `testingFlag` property set to 0.
 You can use this nodes for the training and evaluation of your models.
 - For the testing cases, we provide you the `testing.core.vertices.csv` file for core cases, and you can see that info also in the graph (`CoreCaseGraphID` property).
 Nodes included in the testing cases have the `testingFlag` property set to 1.
 Your models must predict which nodes of the graph should expand each testing core case.
 The `testing.extended.vertices.csv` file, containing all the correct predictions, will be used for final evaluation and will be made available after the end of the contest.

 **NOTE:** We have noticed little inconsistency between the `testingFlag` property and the info contained in the training and testing cases.
 To avoid any problem, we suggest to delete all the info included in the `CoreCaseGraphID`, `ExtendedCaseGraphID`, and `testingFlag` properties.
-Then you can import the correct information from `training.core.vertices.csv`, `training.extended.vertices.csv` and `testing.core.vertices.csv` files.
+Then you can import the correct information for the training cases (`testingFlag == 0`) from the `training.core.vertices.csv` and `training.extended.vertices.csv` files, and for the testing cases (`testingFlag == 1`) from the `testing.core.vertices.csv`.

 ## Challenge
 The goal of this challenge consists in implementing a system for automatic graph expansion that, given a graph and a set of subgraphs, automatically finds the nodes of the graph that should expand each subgraph.